Tarleton State University: Texan Corps of Cadets

 The Texan Corps of Cadets was founded in 1917 when John Tarleton Agriculture College joined the Texas A&M University system.
 The Corps of Cadets was initially known as "Johns Army".
 The Corps of Cadets survived through the end of the 1950s.
-Until 2016 the school had only an Army ROTC program.
-However, in 2016 the Texan Corps of Cadets was brought back to the university.
+Until 2016, the school had only an Army ROTC program.
+In 2016 the Texan Corps of Cadets was brought back to the university.

 The Texan Corps of Cadets offers students an opportunity to obtain a minor in Leadership Studies.
 All cadets live together in a residence hall at Tarleton called Traditions.
 All cadets wear their uniforms to class every day and must abide by the regulations set forth in the "Chisel".